tangobreath/tangobreath.github.io/teaching-classes.md

 build slowly into taking steps and creating more complex movement as the class progresses.
 The emphasis is on awareness and intentional movement, which leads to the discovery of how we interact in the dance and how the forces of movement flow between us.
+This class will feel very much like a tango class you might have anywhere, doing exercises with your partner to discover new combinations of movement which fit in the music.

 The goals of this class are:
+ * Learn how mindfulness sets the stage for being in the moment, with your partner and the music.
  * Learn to be aware of your partner, to sense their axis and the directions of their movement and potential movement.
  * Sense how initiating potential movement flows through your body and through your partner's.